kunal683/-Email_Sender_Using_Oauth2/README.md

 This is an application for sending mail using nodemailer with the helper of GOOGLE OAUTH 2.0.

-In order to run the application copy the repository copy and run
+In order to run the application copy the repository and run
 ***npm install***
 to install all the dependencies of the application.
 After intalling all the dependencies run ***node server.js*** to initiate the email.